Kmrshubham335/Complete-WebDevelopment-Resource/JavaScript/Day9_callback_promise/EventLoop_js/event_loop.md

 Event Loop in Asynchronous Programming
 --------------------------------------
-The event loop is a critical component in asynchronous programming that enables the execution of non-blocking code.
+The event loop is a critical component in asynchronous programming that enables the execution of non-blocking co de.
 It manages the flow of execution in a program, ensuring that asynchronous tasks are handled efficiently.

 Key Components of the Event Loop:
 ----------------------------------